samyak-anand/Deep_Learning_crash_course/README.md

 - Convolutional Layers: Apply convolution operations to capture spatial hierarchies, used primarily in image processing.
 - Recurrent Layers: Have connections that loop back to themselves, used for sequential data to capture temporal dependencies.

+#### Activation Functions

+Definition:
+Activation functions introduce non-linearity into the network, enabling it to learn and model complex patterns in the data.
+Common Activation Functions:

+Sigmoid:

+Equation:
+𝜎
+(
+𝑥
+)
+=
+1
+1
++
+𝑒
+−
+𝑥
+σ(x)=
+1+e
+−x

+1
+​

+Range: (0, 1)
+Use Cases: Binary classification, output layer for probability predictions.
+Characteristics: Can cause vanishing gradient problems, leading to slow convergence in deep networks.
+'''blash
+σ(x)=
+1+e
+−x

+1
+​

+'''